Catalog-based detection of unrecognized blends in deep optical ground based imaging: Data Description

 \section{Data Description}

 We use the COSMOS data set \citep[Sect.~\ref{subsec:cos};][]{laigle} as the base catalog for this work.
 It is a combined catalog of data from several ground-based facilities.
 We match the COSMOS data to the HST catalog of the same region \citep[Sect.~\ref{subsec:hst};][]{hst1, hst2} to identify the unrecognized blends for the training and validation of our algorithms.
-We also match the COSMOS data to spectroscopic redshifts in the COSMOS region (Sect.~\ref{subsec:spec}) to study the impact of blends on photo-\textit{z}.
+We also match the COSMOS data to spectroscopic redshifts in the COSMOS region (Sect.~\ref{subsec:spec}) to study the impact of blends on photo-\textit{z}. \edit{Our main catalog contains \textit{uBVr$i^{\p}z^{\pp}$YJH} bands along with the half-light radius ($i^{+}$ $\mathrm{FLUX\_RADIUS}$).}

 We emphasize that the data selection on the ground-based COSMOS data set is only applied \textbf{after} the cross-matching between the COSMOS and HST catalogs.
 This is important for preventing mis-identification of unrecognized blends and is discussed in more detail in the following section.